ActiveLogin/ActiveLogin.Identity/README.md

 ### 1. Install the NuGet package

-ActiveLogin.Identity is distributed as [packages on NuGet](https://www.nuget.org/profiles/ActiveLogin), install using the tool of your choise.
+ActiveLogin.Identity is distributed as [packages on NuGet](https://www.nuget.org/profiles/ActiveLogin), install using the tool of your choice.

 For example using .NET CLI:
 ```powershell